 Calling out private companies won’t fix supply chain issues

-In a press conference Wednesday, President Joe Biden threatened that he will call out businesses in the private sector if they do not move to address the supply chain issues facing our nation.
-This comes after some companies like FedEx have made an agreement to switch their operations to 24/7 in order to relieve some of the shipping congestion.
+In a press conference on Wednesday, President Joe Biden threatened to call out businesses in the private sector if they do not address the supply chain issues facing our nation.
+This comes after some companies, like FedEx, agreed to switch their operations to 24/7 to relieve some of the shipping congestion.

 As reported by ABC News,